chaupmcs/p1.ChauPham/README.md

 - Ver 1.3.
 Add Sound/visual effects
 - Ver 1.4.
 Add the microwave handle, light effect when running
 - Ver 1.5.
 Add sound when the finishing the warmup
+- Ver 1.6.
+Adjust the light effect according to Power Level

 - **TODO**:
 	+ Update the sketch
 	+ Add Open, Close action
-	+ Adjust the light effect according to Power Level